brunorijsman/dske-python/docs/protocol-guide.md

 [key agreement protocols](https://en.wikipedia.org/wiki/Key-agreement_protocol)
 or key distribution protocols.

-When two devices want to communicate with each other over a network, they use encryption.
-The sender encrypts the traffic using an encryption key.
-And the receiver decrypts the traffic using a decryption key.
+When two devices want to communicate with each other over a network in a secure manner, they use encryption: the sender encrypts the traffic using an encryption key and the receiver decrypts the traffic using a decryption key.

-Encrypting the traffic provides confidentiality: it keeps the information secret even if there is some party (a so-called eavesdropper) who is able to observe the data as it flows over the network.
+Encrypting the traffic provides confidentiality: it keeps the information secret even if there is some party (an eavesdropper) who is able to observe the data as it flows over the network.

 Confidentiality is not the only aspect of secure communications.